mmuratarat/mmuratarat.github.io/_posts/2020-06-18-pyspark-postgresql-locally.md

 comments: true
 ---

-Apache Spark is a unified open-source analytics engine for large-scale data processing, which supports a wide array of programming languages, such as Java, Scala, Python, and R. [PySpark](https://spark.apache.org/docs/latest/api/python/index.html){:target="_blank"} is simply the python API for Spark that allows you to use an easy programming language, like Python, and leverage the power of Apache Spark.
+Apache Spark is a unified open-source analytics engine for large-scale data processing a distributed environment, which supports a wide array of programming languages, such as Java, Python, and R, eventhough it is built on Scala programming language.
+[PySpark](https://spark.apache.org/docs/latest/api/python/index.html){:target="_blank"} is simply the Python API for Spark that allows you to use an easy programming language, like Python, and leverage the power of Apache Spark.

+Spark should be running on a distributed computing system.
+However, one might not have access to any distributed system all the time.
+Specially, for learning purpose one might want tor run spark on his/her own computer.
+This is actually a very easy task to do.

+While working on our local physical machine, we use the built-in standalone cluster scheduler in the local mode (Spark is also deployed through other cluster managers, such as Standalone Cluster Manager, Hadoop YARN, Apache Mesos and Kubernetes).
+This means that all the Spark processes are run within the same JVM (Java Virtual Machine) effectively.
+The entire processing is done on a single multithreaded server (technically your local machine is a server).
+The local mode is very used for prototyping, development, debugging, and testing.
+However, You can still benefit from parallelisation across all the cores in your server (for example, when you define `.master(local[4])` in your `SparkSession`, you run it locally with 4 cores), but not across several servers.

 For this tutorial, I am using PySpark on Ubuntu Virtual Machine installed on my MacOS and running it on Jupyterlab (in order to use Jupyterlab or Jupyter Notebook, you need `findspark` library.
 However, you can also use interactive Spark Shell where `SparkSession` has already been created for you).